fperez028/fperez028-StarWarsBlog-REST-API/README.md

 A RESTful API for a fictional Star Wars blog.
 Built with Flask and PostgreSQL, this app provides data on characters, planets, and starships.
 Users can also manage their own favorites.

 🔗 **Live Site**: [https://flask-rest-hello-jgs1.onrender.com/](https://flask-rest-hello-jgs1.onrender.com/)
+>**Note:** Render will spin down the site after 15min of no traffic, allow a moment for the site to come back up when you visit it

 ---